John Linsley: Volcano Ranch

 In 1957, Rossi asked Linsley to design a much larger array based on the principles of the Agassiz array.
 Linsley worked with Livio Scarsi from the University of Milan to build an array of nineteen plastic scintillation detectors at Volcano Ranch near Albuquerque, New Mexico.
 They began making observations in the summer of 1959.
 On February 22, 1962, Linsley observed an air shower created by a primary particle with an energy greater than 1020 eV, the highest energy cosmic ray particle ever detected at the time.
 Linsley's observations at Volcano Ranch expanded the known cosmic ray energy spectrum, clarified the structure of air showers, and provided the first evidence on ultra-high-energy cosmic ray composition and arrival directions.
 Linsley’s observations also indicated that not all cosmic rays are confined within the galaxy and provided the first evidence of a flattening of the cosmic ray spectrum at energies above 1018 eV.

-Volcano Ranch was transferred from MIT to the University of New Mexico in 1972 and Linsley took a position as Adjunct Professor of Physics at the University of New Mexico.
+Volcano Ranch was transferred from MIT to the University of New Mexico in 1972 and Linsley took a position as adjunct professor of physics at the University of New Mexico.
 In 1973, Linsley created a denser array at Volcano Ranch to study the lateral distribution of air showers.
 His work led him to develop the elongation rate theorem, which describes the rate of the change of the atmospheric depth of the air shower maximum with the energy of the primary particle.
 In 1976, Linsley became a Research Professor of Physics and Astronomy at the University of New Mexico.
 Volcano Ranch was closed in 1978, when funding for the project ran out.

 Later career

 After the closing of Volcano Ranch, Linsley continued his work in the field of cosmic rays.
 In 1979, he proposed detecting the fluorescence created by cosmic rays in the atmosphere through the use of a space-based observatory, a project which he called SOCRAS (Satellite Observation of Cosmic Ray Air Showers).
 This was the first proposal of a space-based cosmic ray observatory.
-He served as Principal Investigator on two research projects and collaborated on several others.
+He served as principal investigator on two research projects and collaborated on several others.

-Linsley was nominated for the Nobel Prize in physics by Pierre Auger in 1980 for his work with cosmic rays.
+Linsley was nominated for the Nobel Prize in Physics by Pierre Auger in 1980 for his work with cosmic rays.
 He won the Premio Internazionale San Valentino d’Oro in astrophysics in 1982.
-In 1986, he became a visiting professor at the University of Palermo and a Senior Fellow at the Istituto di Fisica Cosmica in Palermo, Italy.
+In 1986, he became a visiting professor at the University of Palermo and a senior fellow at the Istituto di Fisica Cosmica in Palermo, Italy.
 In the mid-1990s, Linsley's idea of a space-based observatory was revived by the establishment of the international AirWatch consortium.
 Linsley was actively involved in this project, which evolved into AirWatch-OWL, and in the Extreme Universe Space Observatory, another project to create a space-based observatory for the investigation of cosmic rays.

 John Linsley died on September 15, 2002, in Albuquerque, New Mexico.
-He is survived by his son, Alessandro and his daughter, Amina.
+He is survived by his son, Alessandro and his daughters, Mrs Joanna Linsley-Poe and Amina.